US-China Spats Rattle World, Prompting Calls for Unity

-Antagonisms between the U.S. and China are rattling governments around the world, prompting a German official to warn of “Cold War 2.0” and Kenya’s president to appeal for unity to fight the coronavirus pandemic.
+Antagonisms between the United States and China are rattling governments around the world, prompting a German official to warn of “Cold War 2.0” and Kenya’s president to appeal for unity to fight the coronavirus pandemic.

-Global trade already was depressed by two years of tariff warring between the world’s two biggest economies.
+Global trade already was depressed by the 2-year-old tariff war between the world’s two biggest economies.
 That rancor has spread to include Hong Kong, Chinese Muslims, spying accusations and control of the South China Sea.

-Caught in the middle, other world governments are trying to defend their own interests.
+Caught in the middle, other governments are trying to defend their own interests.

 GERMANY:

-Chancellor Angela Merkel wants to preserve trade and cooperation on global warming but says security law tightening Beijing’s control over Hong Kong is a “difficult issue."
+Chancellor Angela Merkel's government wants to preserve trade and cooperation on global warming but says a security law tightening Beijing’s control over Hong Kong is a “difficult issue."

-The potential disruption from the Hong Kong security law of the autonomy Beijing promised to the former British colony is no reason to stop talking but is “a worrying development,” Merkel said Monday.
+The Hong Kong security law's potential disruption of the autonomy Beijing promised to the former British colony is no reason to stop talking but is “a worrying development,” Merkel said.

 Europe’s biggest economy has yet to take a final position on Chinese tech giant Huawei despite U.S. pressure to exclude its equipment from next-generation telecom networks as a possible security risk.